-One can easily use the Trapezoidal rule on the reference cell and assemble re contributions.
-It is a bit more work in this context, but working on the efference cell is safer as that approach is guaranteed to handle discontinuous erivatives of finite element functions correctly.
+One can easily use the Trapezoidal rule on the reference cell and assemble the contributions.
+It is a bit more work in this context, but working on the reference cell is safer as that approach is guaranteed to handle discontinuous derivatives of finite element functions correctly.

-The conclusion is that it suffices to use the Trapezoidal rule if one wants) derive the difference equations in the finite element method and make them milar to those arising in the finite difference method.
-The Trapezoidal rule as sufficient accuracy for P1 elements, but for P2 elements one should turn to impson's rule.
+The conclusion is that it suffices to use the Trapezoidal rule if one wants to derive the difference equations in the finite element method and make them similar to those arising in the finite difference method.
+The Trapezoidal rule has sufficient accuracy for P1 elements, but for P2 elements one should turn to Simpson's rule.

-.5 Finite element discretization of a variable coefficient Laplace term urning back to the model problem (35), it remains to calculate the contribution f the $(\alpha u')'$ and boundary terms to the difference equations.
-The integral in 1e variational form corresponding to $(\alpha u')'$ is umerical integration utilizing a value of $\sum_k c_k \psi_k$ from a previous iteration ust in general be used to compute the integral.
-Now our aim is to integrate mbolically, as much as we can, to obtain some insight into how the finite ement method approximates this term.
+4.5 Finite element discretization of a variable coefficient Laplace term

+Turning back to the model problem (35), it remains to calculate the contribution of the $(\alpha u')'$ and boundary terms to the difference equations.
+The integral in the variational form corresponding to $(\alpha u')'$ is

-$$\int_0^L \alpha(\sum_k c_k \psi_k) \psi_i' \psi_j' \,\mathrm{d}x$$
+$$\int_0^L \alpha(\sum_k c_k \psi_k) \psi_i' \psi_j' \, \mathrm{d}x \, .$$